open-edge-insights/eii-azure-bridge/README.md

 ### Azure Blob Storage

-The EII Azure Bridge enables to use of the Azure Blob Storage edge IoT service from Microsoft.
+The Azure Bridge enables to use of the Azure Blob Storage edge IoT service from Microsoft.
 This service can be used to save images from EII into the blob storage.